DoronBattino/AutomatedSystemForMultipleChoiceQuestionGenerationFromText/Readme.md

 you can find a a Demo script by name of 'AQD_FullNotebookDemo.ipynb' in the repository it self, this notebook represent the end to end pipeline of our models and string together all 3 models. allowing us to easily generate MCQ on SQuAD data set or provide our own text and create MCQ directly from it.
-You will need to train the 3 models to gain access to their weights by using the training notebooks, if needed we can upload the weights to a cloud storage
+You will need to train the 3 models to gain access to their weights by using the training notebooks, if needed we can upload the weights to a cloud storage and ease the process for you.

+Contact us at

+{cohenstav1, avitaygl, doronbatt}@gmail.com